Morgan McKinley

 Morgan McKinley is a global professional services recruitment consultancy.

-Founded in 1988, the company is located in key financial centers, with offices in the U.K, Australia, China, Hong Kong (China), Canada, Singapore, Ireland and Japan.
+Founded in 1988, the company is located in key financial centers, with offices in the U.K, Australia, China, Hong Kong, Canada, Singapore, Ireland and Japan.
 The company's global head office is located in Cork, Ireland.

 History

 Morgan McKinley was founded in the UK in 1995 as a banking & financial services recruitment consultancy.
 In 2008 The Premier Group, a recruitment company founded in Ireland in 1988, acquired the business for €60 million and rebranded all of its Irish and international recruitment operations Morgan McKinley.

 In 2009 Irish Taoiseach Enda Kenny opened Morgan McKinley’s Shanghai office.
 The company currently has offices in 19 locations in Europe, the Middle East, Asia-Pacific and India.